georgia-tech-db/sketchql-frontend/README.md

 ## How to Run

 1. git clone https://github.com/tldraw/tldraw-v1.git
+2. git clone this repository to get the sketch-ql-backend and core-example-advanced
-2. replace the core-example-advanced folder with the folder from here
+3. replace the core-example-advanced folder with the folder from here

 ### Terminal window 1: